-Most of us readily dismiss that feeling because of something called “cognitive dissonance”.
-The theory of cognitive dissonance is based on the assumption that we like our belief systems to match our reality.
-When confronted with information that conflicts with our beliefs, values, or ideas, we experience emotional discomfort; discomfort which we then seek to reduce – either by changing our beliefs (difficult) or by avoiding the new information (easier).
+Most of us readily dismiss that feeling because we like our belief systems to match our reality.
+When confronted with information that conflicts with our beliefs, values, or ideas, we experience emotional pain called cognitive dissonance.

 When the difference between the new information and our beliefs is huge, so is the pain.
 The greater the pain, the greater the desire to deny the new, disturbing information.

 There are only 2 ways to reduce the pain: changing our beliefs (very difficult) or denying the new information (much easier).